History, tourist information, and nearby accommodation

 What to See

 Over 2000 varieties of plants are spread across the garden, but it is for one thing that Clyne is most famous and that is rhododendrons.
 There are over 800 rhododendrons, and Clyne maintains the National Collection of the species, along with collections of Pieris and Enkianthus.
 The damp, cool climate means that Clyne is home to plants not usually seen at this latitude.
 Among the unusual features is the bog garden, home to American skunk cabbage (the odour is quite something!) and gigantic Elephant Rhubarb.

-A gazebo beside the castle was built by Admiral Vivian so he could watch ships entering Swansea Bay and hovering protectively over it are Monterey Pines, which help shelter the site.
-At the top of the garden is a Japanese Garden, with a picturesque Oriental bridge spanning a stream which gives way to a waterfall.
+Admiral Vivian built a gazebo beside the castle so he could watch ships entering Swansea Bay.
+Hovering protectively over the gazebo are Monterey Pines, which help shelter the site.
+At the top of the garden is a Japanese Garden, with a picturesque Oriental bridge spanning a stream that gives way to a waterfall.

 Among the garden highlights is the tallest Magnolia in Britain.
 There is a small stand of oak woodland, a remnant of an 11th century Norman forest.
 Look also for the miniature 'Joy Cottage' at the entrance, built for the Admiral's daughters as a combination schoolroom.
 Throughout the gardens are memorials to Vivian family dogs.

 Address: 120 A4067, Mayais, Swansea, Gower, Glamorgan, Wales, SA3 5BD